Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Introduction

 \section{Introduction}

 Classical machine learning often employs simple mathematical models for neuron dynamics as computational building blocks~\cite{hornik1989multilayer}.
 Recent work in quantum machine learning (QML) algorithm design illuminates the similarities between the dynamics of neurons in the brain and those of noisy qubits~\cite{martinez2020information, PRXQuantum.3.030325}.
 These studies, named quantum neuromorphic computing (QNC)~\cite{markovic2020quantum, mujal2021opportunities}, promise to deliver noise-resilient, scalable algorithms for QML implementations in the near-term.
 An outstanding question in QNC is finding simple, scalable models for neuron dynamics which serve as the building blocks of quantum neuromorphic computing.
-Indeed, QNC using superconducting qubits has already produced quantum analogs of memory units called quantum memory resistors (or quantum memristors)~\cite{pfeiffer2016quantum}.
+Indeed, QNC using superconducting qubits has already produced quantum versions of memory units called quantum memory resistors (i.e., quantum memristors)~\cite{pfeiffer2016quantum}.
 These quantum memristors realize quantum versions of realistic neuronal models such as the Hodgkin-Huxley model~\cite{gonzalez2019quantized, gonzalez2020quantized}.
-However, this model is too complex to serve as a scalable building block.
+However, the Hodgkin-Huxley model is too complex to serve as a scalable building block.
 A more straightforward approach aims to quantize a mathematical model inspired by single neuron dynamics such as the perceptron~\cite{freund1998large}.
-Currently, there are several proposed quantum perceptrons, but they rely on computational architectures that are inaccessible in the near-term~\cite{kapoor2016quantum, kerstin2019efficient}, adiabatic computation~\cite{torrontegui2019unitary,ban2021speeding,pechal2022direct}, or collective interactions~\cite{tacchino2019artificial,mangini2020quantum,PhysRevX.12.021037}.
-Thus far, the perceptron has remained intractable on quantum hardware despite originating as a simple model for neuron dynamics and being recognized as an important open question in QML~\cite{schuld2022quantum}.
-The present manuscript addresses this gap by proposing a novel version of a quantum perceptron (QP) based on the natural unitary dynamics of qubit ensembles.
-These dynamics, when supplemented with intermittent single-qubit rotations, are sufficient to recover the classical perceptron and enable universal quantum computation.
-On the other hand, a single perceptron cannot approximate generic functions.
+Currently, there are several proposed quantum perceptrons, but they rely on computational architectures that are inaccessible in the near-term~\cite{kapoor2016quantum, kerstin2019efficient}, slow adiabatic computation~\cite{torrontegui2019unitary,ban2021speeding,pechal2022direct}, or multiqubit interactions~\cite{tacchino2019artificial,mangini2020quantum,PhysRevX.12.021037}.
+Proposing an experimentally tractable quantum perceptron is recognized as an important open question in QML~\cite{schuld2022quantum}.
+The present manuscript addresses this gap by proposing a version of a quantum perceptron (QP) based on the natural unitary dynamics of qubit ensembles equipped with time-dependent single-qubit control fields.
+These dynamics are sufficient to recover the classical perceptron and enable expressive quantum computation.
+On the other hand, a single classical perceptron cannot approximate generic functions.
 Classical perceptrons are universal approximators only when many perceptrons are stacked together~\cite{hornik1989multilayer}.
-Thus, a single QP's computational power outshines that of the classical perceptron at the expense of single-qubit rotations.
-The structure of this manuscript is as follows.
-In Sec.~\ref{Sec:QP}, we define QPs via both the unitary dynamics and the nonlinear activation function achieved by this architecture.
-However, the realized activation function in our QP differs from the classical activation functions typically used in classical perceptrons.
-In Sec.~\ref{Sec:outputpulsing}, we address the discrepancies between the activation functions and remedy them by equipping the QP with intermittent single-qubit rotations.
-These rotations suffice to approximate standard activation functions in ML in a noise-resilient way.
-Therefore, architectures built out of QPs promise to be noise-resilient.
-In Sec.~\ref{Sec:Universality}, we show that single-qubit rotations enable QPs to carry out a universal quantum computation, thus proving the greater computational complexity of QPs relative to classical perceptron.
-Sec.~\ref{Sec:Learning}, we recast QPs in the language of variational quantum circuits (VQAs) as a quantum circuit composed of many-body unitary evolution and single-qubit rotations.
-We analytically derive QPs' learning theory using the quantum neural tangent kernel formalism --- the ability of QPs to learn specific tasks in the large-depth limit.
-We provide numerical simulations to support our findings and discuss the advantages and drawbacks of this formalism.
-In Sec.~\ref{Sec:Applications}, we apply QPs to three important problems in quantum computing and QML: measuring quantum state inner products, entanglement detection via energy measurement, and quantum metrology via time-reversal operations.
-The strong performance of QPs on these tasks establishes that their dynamics enable learning.
-Sec.~\ref{Sec:Conclusion} concludes by proposing possible hardware implementations of QPs and discussing future directions.
-Code to reproduce our results can be found in Ref.~\cite{QuantumPerceptrons}.
+Thus, as we propose them, a QP's computational power outshines that of the classical perceptron.